 Individual International Health Insurance Options for Expat Employers

 Many expat employers will have their domestic employees covered by private or public health insurance schemes or a combination of the two.
-However, most human resource professionals and their advisors will have limited or no experience in the unique challenges associated with covering expat employees posted abroad with or without their family members.
-Some will keep the employee on the domestic health plan which almost certainly will not adequately cover the employee abroad in an effort to save costs or simply a lack of understanding of the domestic policy and requirements for healthcare while living abroad.
+However, most human resource professionals and their advisors will have limited, or no experience in the unique challenges associated with covering expat employees posted abroad with or without their family members.
+Some will keep the employee on the domestic health plan which almost certainly will not adequately cover the employee overseas to save costs or merely a lack of understanding of the domestic policy and requirements for healthcare while living abroad.

 Obtaining Individual Expat Insurance for that Lone Expat Employee

 While you may want to turn to your domestic consulting firm or broker for the above coverage, it is very likely his or her firm will have insufficient experience in global life, disability, and health insurance – this is even the case with the large insurance consulting houses.
 Like most things in life, it pays to talk to an expat specialist firm, and that is where Expat Financial and its parent company TFG Global can be of assistance in understanding your organization’s international insurance requirements.
 Additionally, we do not charge a consulting fee as we are compensated by the insurer with the same rates regardless.
 We also have long established insurance provider relationships and excellent service and support.
 We may be able to assist on other insurance matters related to your expat employees, such as kidnap & ransom and even business travel insurance for domestic employees who travel abroad.
 To learn more, contact us today if you are sending one, two or a hundred expat employees overseas to expand your global fortunes.
 We look forward to being part of your international relocation efforts.